OpenPrograms/OpenPrograms.ru/geoglasses/README.md

 ### Syntax
 `scan [density] [radius of scan] [search above]`

-* `density` — that's a minimum density that the program will display.
+* `density` — that's a minimum density of blocks that the program will display.
 3 by default.
 * `radius of scan` — suprising, but this is a radius of scan.
 16 by default.
 * `search above` — if the value isn't `0`, the program will search for ores above the geolyzer too.
 0 by default.

-The maximum radius is 18 blocks.
+The maximum radius of scan is 18 blocks.

 And, by the way, the bridge will eat A LOT of energy.